SCCWRP/bmp-hydrology-calculator/paper.md

 ## Functionality

-The BMP Hydrology Calculator is built as an RShiny (version 1.10.0 [@chang2024shiny]) web application with an optional API to run the calculator locally.
-Three analysis tools are featured: Rainfall Analysis, Flow Analysis, and Infiltration Analysis.
-The Rainfall and Flow Analysis modules were programmed in R (version 4.4.1 [@r_core_2024]), while the Infiltration Analysis calculator was programmed in Python (version 3.10.11 [@python_software_foundation_2023]).
+The BMP Hydrology Calculator is built as an RShiny (version 1.10.0 [@chang2024shiny]) web application that includes three analysis tools: Rainfall Analysis, Flow Analysis, and Infiltration Analysis.
+The Rainfall and Flow Analysis modules are programmed in R (version 4.4.1 [@r_core_2024]), while the Infiltration Analysis calculator was programmed in Python (version 3.10.11 [@python_software_foundation_2023]) and accessed via an API hosted on a server.
+The API server, available at https://nexus.sccwrp.org/bmp_hydrology, is released under the MIT license and can also be run locally.

 On the RShiny web application, each calculator tab contains an *"Instruction"* page with guidance on how to format user data into the bespoke, downloadable data templates, as well as a *"Method"* page detailing the underlying equations and methodological assumptions.
 Step-by-step instructions for uploading, labeling, identifying units, and filtering the user data are included on the left-hand side of each calculator tab.